 Emissions from fossil fuel combustion and cement production are reattributed to the countries where final demand induced the production associated with those emissions.
 Emissions from aviation and marine bunker fuels are not included in the CBA inventory, as no method has yet been developed to allocate emissions from bunker fuels to countries other than where the fuel is bunkered.

-In this dataset, territorial emissions are taken from the EDGAR emissions database.
+In this dataset, territorial emssions are taking from the EU JRC EDGAR database.
 Population and GDP data are from the World Bank.
 Population estimates are from the UN Population division (using the Medium Estimate projection).
-CBA results are from the Eora MRIO model (http://worldmrio.com) v199.82, years 1970-2015, by Daniel Moran, Keiichiro Kanemoto, and Arne Geschke.
+CBA results are from the Eora MRIO model (http://worldmrio.com) v199.82, years 1970-2017, by Daniel Moran, Keiichiro Kanemoto, and Arne Geschke.

 We have linked the Eora global supply chain database to the EDGAR spatially explicit GHG emissions dataset, allowing us to better resolve within each origin country where GHG emissions are occuring upstream, for a given demand bundle.

 Kanemoto, K., D. Moran, Hertwitch, E. (2016) Mapping the Carbon Footprint of Nations.
 Environmental Science and Technology 10.1021/acs.est.6b03227

 This paper was highlighted as an Editor’s Choice in Science